abhinnxvv/Heart-Disease-Prediction/README.md

 ## Files Included
 - **heart.csv**: The dataset containing medical attributes and labels.
-- **heart_disease_prediction.py**: The Python script containing the code for data preprocessing, model training, and prediction.
+- **HeartDiseasePrediction.ipynb and SVMClassifier.ipynb**: The Python script containing the code for data preprocessing, model training, and prediction.
 - **README.md**: The documentation file you're currently reading.

 ## Usage